-Furthermore, there are a few additional guidelines that you should keep in mind with regards to how you present your nudges to others:
+Furthermore, there are a few additional guidelines that you should keep in mind with regard to how you present your nudges to others:

 - People should perceive the nudge as beneficial.
 To ensure that people accept the nudge and to reduce the chance of backlash, you should make sure that all the relevant stakeholders feel that the nudge benefits them in some way.
 Remember that, in general, the more effective the nudge is, the more likely people are to accept it.

 - People should feel that the nudge respects their ability to choose.
 The nudge shouldn’t be viewed as infringing on people’s right to choose, or on their autonomy.
 Remember that for an intervention to count as a nudge, it must respect people’s ability to choose freely.

 - People generally prefer nudges that target their conscious reasoning.
 There is generally more support for nudges that appeal to people’s conscious thinking, compared to nudges that target their intuition.
 However, there is some variation with regard to this, and an effective nudge that appeals to people’s intuition can also be well-received under the right circumstances.

 In addition, after you set up the nudge, make sure to look at the data and check whether it works.

 To do this, you need to start with a clearly defined idea of what metrics you are trying to improve, while also being aware of any potential issues that may arise, and of any other secondary factors which might be influenced by your nudging.
 As you analyze the data, ask yourself how you can improve the nudge, and be ready to notice any changes that you might not have expected.